trmcnvn/ember-star-rating/README.md

 An [ember.js](http://www.emberjs.com) component for star ratings using svgs!

+- This addon is jQuery dependent at the moment.

 Check out the demo [here](http://vevix.net/ember-star-rating)

 ### Installing the Add-on

 In your application's directory:

 ```bash
 $ ember install ember-star-rating
 ```